Spectral Conditions for the Ingleton Inequality: Ingleton bounds for almost-uniform tuples

+Recall that throughout the paper the $O(\cdot)$-notation is understood so that $0\leq O(x)\leq C_{1}\cdot x + C_{2}$, where $C_{1}, C_{2}\ge 0$ are constants depending on the context.
+Thus, the $O(\cdot)$-terms may depend implicitly on the chosen threshold $\epsilon_{0}$ (via $C_{0}$) but on no other implicit parameters.
+Later, in Section~\ref{s:explict-constants}, we briefly discuss the possibility of obtaining bounds with explicit constants and outline the main obstacles to this goal.

-We begin by assuming that the entire quadruple $(X,Y,A,B)$ is uniformly distributed, and then extend the argument to a more general setting.
-The lemma and the proposition that apply only to uniform distributions (proven in Section~\ref{s:ing-unif}) will not be used directly in the proof of our main result; rather, we present this restricted version of the argument to illustrate the main ideas of the spectral technique in a simpler setting and to provide a gentle introduction to the proof of the main theorem.
+We first assume that the entire quadruple $(X,Y,A,B)$ is uniform on its support, and then extend the argument to a more general setting.
+The lemma and proposition that apply only to uniform distributions (proven in Section~\ref{s:ing-unif}) will not be used directly in the proof of our main result; rather, we present this restricted version of the argument to illustrate the main ideas of the spectral technique in a simpler setting and to provide a gentle introduction to the proof of the main theorem.